TwitterFacebook

 Unlike Soyuz, the cargo ship was inseparable during its entire flight and upon conclusion of its supply mission to the station would be directed into the atmosphere to burn up.

 The production of the first craft, designated No. 101, was completed by November 1977.
-The vehicle blasted off toward the Salyut-6 station on January 20, 1978 and was christened Progress.
+The vehicle lifted off to the Salyut-6 space station on Jan.
+20, 1978, and it was christened Progress.
 Indeed, it was.
 In the following years, Soviet cosmonauts repeatedly broke American and their own records for long-duration missions and ultimately established almost continuous presence in space.
-A total 43 Progresses of the original model were launched toward the Salyut-6 and Salyut-7 space stations, and all successfully completed their missions.
+A total of 43 Progress vehicles of the original model were launched to Salyut-6 and Salyut-7 space stations and they all successfully completed their missions.
 (52)

 Progress M variant

-In 1986, as the Mir space station started operating in orbit, its developer NPO Energia conducted a modernization of the Progress spacecraft, limited primarily to its flight control systems.
+In 1986, as the Mir space station started operating in orbit, its developer NPO Energia conducted a modernization of the Progress spacecraft, limited primarily to its flight control system.
 The preliminary design for the new version of the vehicle was completed in May 1986.
-The first Progress M cargo ship was launched in August 1989 toward the Mir space station.
+The first Progress M cargo ship was launched Mir in August 1989.

 Progress

-A Progress vehicle during pre-launch processing in July 2000, as seen through the adapter ring which will connect it to its rocket.
+A Progress vehicle during pre-launch processing in July 2000, as seen through the adapter ring which connected it to its rocket.

 Progress M1